 I decided I wanted fifteen identical magazine files and spent a long time searching for the perfect ones.
-What caught my eye was either really spendy (I ogled some $20 a piece Lucite ones) or seemed really flimsy (Ikea, looking at you).
+What caught my eye was either really spendy (I ogled some $15 a piece teal ones) or seemed really flimsy (IKEA, looking at you).
 We decided to just make some out of plywood.
-At the last minute I decided that making five larger versions would be easier, faster and look cleaner - and solved my worry about staggering heights if we accidentally made some taller.
-Here is the finished product:
+At the last minute I decided that making five larger versions would be easier, faster and look cleaner – and solved my worry about staggering heights if we accidentally made some taller.
+Here are the finished DIY plywood magazine files:

 For anyone looking to make the exact box with the same dimensions (which are completely customizable), I’ve updated this post with more detailed information on the cut list – thanks to a reader’s suggestion: